 Easy Vegetarian Chili

-This has the perfect combination of sweet and tender veggies, hearty beans and quinoa all cooked in a generously spiced base.
-It’s quick to make and keeps for months in the freezer.
+This veggie chili combines sweet and tender veggies, hearty beans, and quinoa, all cooked in a generously spiced base.
+It’s quick to make and can be kept in the freezer for months.
+A total winner!

 As for serving, I love a big bowl with a bit more fresh lime juice.
 I also love this chili with a slice of homemade cornbread on the side.
-A few slices of avocado or a spoonful of guacamole wouldn’t hurt and shredded or crumbled cheese is never a bad idea.
+A few slices of avocado or a spoonful of guacamole wouldn’t hurt, and shredded or crumbled cheese is always a good idea.
 Enjoy!

 Easy Vegetarian Chili